 Assuming you pass both tests, the next step is a mental health evaluation and drugs test.
-After that there will be a background check.
+After that, there will be a background check.
 The police may also speak with friends and colleagues for a character reference.

 Gun ownership in the U.K. is limited to sporting rifles and shotguns.
 Anyone who wants to own a gun will need to obtain a license and register the gun with the authorities.
-You need a valid reason such as hunting, or sport.
+You need a valid reason such as hunting or sport.
 Home protection is not a valid reason.

 Getting a Firearm License is the more difficult.
 Applicants need to fill out a form stating exactly what kind of gun they wish to buy, and the ammunition they will be using.
 You will need to prove that you have somewhere safe to store the gun as well.

 For a long time, Australia had a relaxed policy about gun ownership.
-In the past couple of decades this has changed.
+In the past couple of decades, this has changed.
 Today, Australia wants to discourage citizens from owning guns.
 The way they choose to do this is by making the process of buying and owning a gun as inconvenient as possible.
 As in other countries, there is a lot of paperwork to complete for registration.
 Licenses need to be renewed each year as well.

 Before you buy a gun you must pass a background check.
-This includes a mental health check, and detailed background check looking for things such as substance addiction or any criminal record.
+This includes a mental health check and a detailed background check looking for things such as substance addiction or any criminal record.

 All gun owners in Germany are now subject to checks from the BfV, a German Intelligence agency.
 Guns made using a 3D printer have not yet been regulated, but there is a movement to update the law in this area.